 Yes, the details you give us about your situation will be kept strictly confidential to Gamcare.
 We will not disclose your information, except in situations where we are required to do so by law, or if there is a risk of significant harm to the caller or another person.

-The transcript of your call is saved on our secure database for quality and training purposes.
-If you wish to have your transcript, you can request it from us.
+Calls may be monitored or recorded for quality ******urance purposes.
+Call recordings will be deleted after 28 days.
 The team works to a standard code of practice, which includes strict confidentiality within the team.
-Advisers need to discuss their work with their supervisor, and may need to pass information to their colleagues, but no information about callers is disclosed to third parties outside the GamCare counselling team without your consent except in the circumstances stated above.
+Advisers need to discuss their work with their supervisor, and may need to p****** information to their colleagues, but no information about callers is disclosed to third parties outside the GamCare counselling team without your consent except in the circumstances stated above.

 Remember you don’t need to give any details that identify you during the call at any time, if you do not wish to.

 The HelpLine number you have called may appear on your telephone bill if it is itemised.
 Also if someone else uses the last number redial function on your telephone that will call us again.
 We recommend that you find somewhere quiet and private to call from if you want to discuss personal matters in depth.

 For further information on confidentiality and Data Protection please see T&Cs and data protection

 Do I need to give my name?

 No. You need not say who you are at all, but you may wish to do so.
 This information will be stored on a secure database.
 Likewise if you decide to be referred for counselling, we will need to take some personal details from you.
 This will be explained during the call.